typelead/eta/README.md

 - compatibility with GHC 7.10.3's Haskell.

 ## Current Status
+**Version:** 0.0.4

 Eta is currently hobby-ready, meaning that you can start using it for your hobby projects, but you may occasionally come across a compiler panic or unimplemented functions in the standard library.
 Currently, the following areas are being worked
 on:

 - Core library support
-- Support for Java arrays in the FFI
 - Boilerplate generation for Java FFI imports
 - Maven support
 - Concurrent runtime

 We hope to get a first release out by early January 2017.

 See [projects](https://github.com/typelead/eta/projects) for a more detailed overview of the issues that are being prioritized.

 Be warned that since we're playing around with the best way to handle Java interop,